Kodak Black: 2020–present: Prison release, Haitian Boy Kodak, Back for Everything and Kutthroat Bill: Vol. 1

-On January 23, 2021, he released the single, "Last Day In", in which he addresses his release from prison, thanks to his pardon from President Donald Trump: "Trump just freed me, but my favorite president is on the money/All they hatin' presidents has become evident to me".
+On January 23, 2021, he released the single, "Last Day In", in which he addresses his release from prison due to his pardon from President Donald Trump.
 He released the single, "Every Balmain", on February 6, 2021, in which he discusses life post-prison.

 On February 19, he was featured on Lil Yachty's single, "Hit Bout It", which was released alongside a music video.

 Kodak released a mixtape titled Haitian Boy Kodak on May 14, 2021.
 The project's cover art pays tribute to his Haitian pride.
-Kodak voiced frustration at the mixtape only moving 22, 000 units in its first week, claiming that listeners had turned their backs on gangsta rap.
+Kodak voiced frustration at the mixtape only moving 22,000 units in its first week, claiming that listeners had turned their backs on gangsta rap.
 Kodak released his next project, Happy Birthday Kodak, on June 11, 2021, his twenty-fourth birthday.
 On November 1, 2021, Kodak released a music video for the song "Super Gremlin", from Syko Bob and Snapkatt's Halloween-themed mixtape, Sniper Gang Presents Syko Bob & Snapkatt: Nightmare Babies, an 11-track project, of which Kodak appears on eight tracks.
 "Super Gremlin" became a hit, peaking at number five on the Billboard Hot 100.
 The song was also included on Kodak's fourth studio album Back for Everything, which released on February 25, 2022.
 The project proceeded to peak at number 2 on the Billboard 200.

 Months later, following the release of his viral singles "Walk/Spin", Kodak announced his departure from Atlantic Records and that he would sign to Capitol Records for an eight-figure record deal.
 Kodak's final project with Atlantic, Kutthroat Bill: Vol. 1 was released on October 28, 2022.
 The mixtape proceeded to peak at number 8 on the Billboard 200.

+Kodak Black collaborated with Kendrick Lamar on "Silent Hill" from the latter's double album, Mr. Morale & the Big Steppers (2022).
+Due to Kodak Black's conviction involving the 2016 sexual assault case which was reduced to first-degree assault, both performers generated greater controversy.

 Musical style

-Kodak Black's music is frequently about "previous and future criminal misdeeds", and he stated that he's been influenced by rappers Boosie Badazz and Chief Keef.
+Kodak Black's music is frequently about "previous and future criminal misdeeds", and he stated that he has been influenced by rappers Boosie Badazz and Chief Keef.

 A writer for The New Yorker magazine described his "manifestly youthful voice" and "mutinous sound", and stated "Kapri joins other young rappers who have rejected an old-school emphasis on lyrical variety, individualism, and personal catharsis".

-In 2016, The Fader magazine a music critic wrote that he "articulates the constant state of affliction that living in a poverty-stricken environment can mean.
+In 2016, a music critic wrote in The Fader that Kodak Black "articulates the constant state of affliction that living in a poverty-stricken environment can mean.
 He makes emotionally intelligent observations in a manner reminiscent of teenage artists of the '90s, such as Mobb Deep and Lil Wayne, whose voices were valued as genuine illustrations of life in their corners of America."

 Kodak Black has been frequently described as a mumble rapper.